endurantgames/cosmiclegends/src/classes/shaper.md

 Your Core Power Words are **Sculpt** and **Environment**.

-In addition, you get a third Core Power Word chosen from the following list:
+In addition, you get a third Core Power Word -- known as your Element Power Word -- chosen from the following list:

 ::::::::::::: cpw :::::::
 - Cloth